 Of course we know that July 4 is Independence Day in the U.S. But lots of other things have happened on that date as well.
 Here are just a few of them.

 1. Three former presidents died.

 On July 4, 1826, John Adams and Thomas Jefferson—America's second and third presidents, respectively—both passed away.
 The two politicians had a love-hate relationship, and Adams's last words were supposedly, "Thomas Jefferson survives."
 (He didn't know that Jefferson had passed away a few hours earlier.)
-Exactly five years later, on July 4, 1831, fifth U.S. President James Monroe died in New York City.
+Exactly five years later, on July 4, 1831, James Monroe, the fifth U.S. president, died in New York City.

 2. Henry David Thoreau moved to Walden Pond.

 On July 4, 1845, Henry David Thoreau began his two-year living experiment at Walden Pond, near Concord, Massachusetts.

 3. Alice Liddell first heard the story of Alice in Wonderland.

 On July 4, 1862, little Alice Liddell listened to a story told by Lewis Carroll during a boat trip on the Thames—it would later become, of course, Alice's Adventures in Wonderland.
 It was published exactly three years later, on July 4, 1865.

 On July 4, 1918, twin sisters Esther Pauline and Pauline Esther Friedman were born.
 Today they're better known as Ann Landers and Dear Abby.

 5. George Steinbrenner came into the world.